matomo-org/developer-documentation/docs/5.x/multi-tenants.md

 * `$matomoDir/misc/user/subdomain_a.mydomain.com/config.ini.php`
 * `$matomoDir/misc/user/subdomain_b.mydomain.com/config.ini.php`

-Depending if you access Matomo using `subdomain_b.mydomain.com` or `subdomain_a.mydomain.com` the different config file will be read.
+Depending on if you access Matomo using `subdomain_b.mydomain.com` or `subdomain_a.mydomain.com` the different config file will be read.
 Each config file may have different configurations and can point to a different database.

 It's also possible to define the config files per hostname like `$matomoDir/config/$hostname.config.ini.php`.
 However, this may be removed in the future and we always highly recommend putting them into the `misc/user` directory as it is this way a lot easier to share all files (config files, logos) for a tenant using a shared fil esystem like EFS or NFS.